-If you have downloaded the Kali VirtualBox VM, make sure to change your root password from the default “toor” to something else by typing:
+If you have followed my tutorial to install Kali Linux on VirtualBox, make sure to change your root password from the default “toor” to something else by typing:

-I highly recommend making a Snapshot of your fresh installation.
-Because you WILL mess it up at some point.
-Instead of completely re-installing the whole thing again, you can save yourself some precious time and just revert back to the Snapshot instead.
+I highly recommend taking a Snapshot of your fresh installation.
+Because you probably will mess it up at some point.
+Instead of completely re-installing the whole thing again, you can save yourself some precious time and just revert back to the working Snapshot instead.

 To take a Snapshot in VirtualBox 6.0, select your Kali VM, click on the dropdown icon next to it and select Snapshots.
 Click on the take icon to create a new Snapshot.
 Name it properly.

-An idea would be: “Fresh Install” ->Description:”Fresh install DATE + Updates + VirtualBox Guest Additions”.
+An idea would be: “Fresh Install” ->Description:”Fresh install DATE + Updates“.
 Because you will forget when you took the Snapshot later on.

 Enable Shared Clipboard and Drag & Drop

 Enable the shared Clipboard.
 It allows you to copy something like text from your Host to your Virtual Machine.
 Also, enable Drag & Drop, you can Drag & Drop files from your Host to your VM and Vice Versa, very useful.
 Set both to Bidirectional.